Discovery Phase is a service that our company provides for the development of PRD (Product Requirement Document).

 Last thing.
 Just using big words does not help to create a really high-load project.
 For example, you need to create a “noSQL Mongodb project with SSR (Server Side Rendering) based on node.js and react native”.
 What?
 It's just a set of words like those used in Hollywood when the main character in the film says a set of complex terms from some area.
 But if you understand at least something in this area, it becomes clear to you that this is just a set of unrelated terms.

 Let's look at an example.
-As you know, our guys work in 3 offices across two cities in Ukraine.
+As you know, our guys work in 7 offices of the company (2 offices in Tallinn, Estonia and 5 offices in Kyiv, Ukraine).
 Recently we greatly expanded our team and needed more space to fit everyone in, so in early January we found a new bigger office space which needed a renovation.
 As everyone we encountered questions of the deadline and estimate for the repairs.
 You can’t just show the foreman and office manager the premises, tell them what we want and expect to receive a deadline and estimate.

 Therefore, we took it upon ourselves to develop a 3D model of the new office in SketchUp.
 We thought of every little thing up to every lightswitch, camera, even all the posters on the wall and their prints.
 Then we prepared a complete and detailed document where we described all the work that needs to be done, provided the screenshots with precise technical measurements of what and where should be installed.
 We also made a list of all furniture, equipment and materials necessary for the new office.
 Painstakingly described every small detail like wall color, furniture color, location of cameras, lighting fixtures, antibacterial lamps, alarms, electronic locks, etc. Once we made sure that we covered everything we sent all the information for estimation.
 And when we met with the foreman and furniture maker in the premises, they provided us with a full estimate, a repair plan and a deadline in a couple of days.
 They guaranteed an accuracy within +/-10-30% which is not different from our approach.